nextpyp/pyp/docs/workshop/dhvi_day3.rst

   After generating the sub-volumes, crate and configure the :bdg-secondary:`Sub-tomogram averaging` block to run Mode 0:

   #.
 Click on ``Particles`` (output of the :bdg-secondary:`Particle picking` block), then choose :bdg-primary:`Sub-tomogram averaging`.
-This will create a new block and show the form to enter parameters.
+This will create a new block and show a form to enter parameters.
   #.
 Under ``Alignments from sub-volume averaging (*.txt)``, navigate to the ``frealign`` directory from the upstream block and select the ``*_original_volumes.txt`` file.
   #.
 Choose `mode 0 - global average and centering` as the ``Refinement mode``.
   #.
 To use a radially symmetrized average for centering, enable ``Rotational symmetry``, set the number of centering iterations, and adjust any masking or filtering settings.
   #.
 Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`.
   #.
-Review results in the **Global averages** tab within the :bdg-secondary:`Sub-tomogram averaging` block.
+Review results in the **Centering** tab within the :bdg-secondary:`Sub-tomogram averaging` block.

 .. nextpyp:: Step 3: 3D classification
   :collapsible: open